 “Overall, that part of the film was a great introduction to the raptors, as it shows a lot of the emotional connection between the animals and Chris Pratt’s character, Owen Grady,” he continues.
 “They’re like his pack animals and all have their own distinct personalities.
 The animation team learned a lot about the raptors in that scene and built out their nuances, which they would then go on to build into the rest of their shots.”

 Total authenticity was key in selling the raptors as wild creatures, and to achieve that, the animation team needed to look to the natural world.
-“We gathered a ton of reference so we would have some sort of naturalistic motion to use as an anchor,” says Jeremy Mesana, animation lead.
-“Having everything based off of something from the real world really helps to sell the authenticity of it.
-So, we based the locomotion of the raptors off of ostriches; we used alligator reference for how they snap; lions for how they leap; and we looked at a lot of birds and how they move, like how they’ll twitch from one position to another.
+“We gathered a ton of references so we would have some sort of naturalistic motion to use as an anchor,” says Jeremy Mesana, animation lead.
+“Having everything based on something from the real world really helps to sell the authenticity of it.
+So, we based the locomotion of the raptors on ostriches; we used alligator references for how they snap; lions for how they leap; and we looked at a lot of birds and how they move, like how they’ll twitch from one position to another.
 We wanted to get all of those tiny, subtle motions in there.
 That even extended to the nictitating membrane from the eyes of crocodiles – we would reference anything that had characteristics that were similar to the dinosaurs.”

 The result of all of this technology, brought together by a hardworking and focused team, are four of the most believable and impressivelooking dinosaurs ever committed to film.
 “There are these moments where you’re just fully immersed in the shot – you’re not even thinking that these are CG animals,” says Mesana.
 “They fit so well into the scenes that watching them really is quite spectacular.”